trongtran/vagrant_deploy/README.md

 Now you can access you box by going to: `http://192.168.100.101` If you want to make the box available on your local network instead of just your local machine follow this tutorial.
-If you need another IP address i.e. for a second box, simply edit "Vagrantfile" located in your project directory for that box prior running `vagrant up` (step 5).
+If you need another IP address i.e. for a second box, simply edit "Vagrantfile" located in your project directory and change the IP address prior running `vagrant up` (step 5).

-You can start adding files to the directory where you setup your project `./web/`, the files will be automatically added to the webroot of your vagrant box
+You can start adding files to the directory where you setup your project `./web/`, the files will be automatically added to the webroot of your vagrant box.

+To edit something within the box (e.g. the vhost) simply go `vagrant ssh` in your project directory